jrcasso/jrcasso/README.md

 I started creating software in 2010 as a naive sophomore in high school, full of hope for the possibilities technology offered for the future.
 Armed with a shitty laptop and a cursory knowledge of C++, I began my tour of duty in the deepest trenches of despair: Windows Forms applications 🤡 Now, a decade and a half later, I have learned much and applied better.
 Welcome to the show.
 </details>

-&emsp;&emsp;My interests revolve around agentic and generative AI applications, DevOps tooling, automation, orchestration, scientific computing, and embedded systems programming - particularly in the context of IoT and home automation.
+My interests revolve around agentic and generative AI applications, DevOps tooling, automation, orchestration, scientific computing, and embedded systems programming - particularly in the context of IoT and home automation.
 I also like to solder and cannibalize circuits and every now and then.

 ---
 <div style="text-align: center;">

-## ⚡️ 3-click Rapid Prototyping ⚡️
+<h2>⚡️ 3-click Rapid Prototyping ⚡️</h2>
 </div>

-&emsp;&emsp; Below are common project templates prepackaged with a robust local setup - and they completely self-configure!
+Below are common project templates prepackaged with a robust local setup - and they completely self-configure!
 These repos are well-suited to be the basis of your next idea.

 > [!TIP]
 > **With just three clicks, you can immediately spin up any of these prototypes in the cloud, for *free*.** Or with just two clicks locally 😎.